-Operating expenses from continuing operations (excluding non-cash items such as depreciation, amortization, and share-based payments) for the period ended May 31, 2023, decreased by \$0.1 million or 8% over the comparative period of the prior year.
-(Note: Operating expenses from continuing operations is a non-IFRS performance measure.
+Operating expenses from continuing operations excluding non cash items for the nine month period ended August 31, 2023 was \$6.9 which is a \$2.0 million or 40% increase over the comparative period of the prior year.
+The increase in operating expenses in the current year period was primarily from the acquisition of 3PL and Flowr Okanagan.
+The increase can also be attributed to higher regulatory fees, performance bonuses, and estimated professional and audit fees.
+(Note: Operating expenses from continuing operations excluding non-cash items is a non-IFRS performance measure.
 Refer to "Cautionary Statement Regarding Certain Non-IFRS Performance Measures" for further details).
-The modest decrease reflects management being cost conscious and trying to grow top line revenues without overspending on selling, general and administrative expenses.